-December 22nd is the birth anniversary of Srinivasa Ramanujam, the mathematics genius.
+December 22nd is the birth anniversary of Srinivasa Ramanujan, the mathematics genius.
 Most of us have heard of Ramanujan.
 Thanks to the film ‘The man who knew infinity’, his life story is quite well known.
-But how many of us know about the woman who stood by him during his troubled years?
-His courageous wife who continued to celebrate him in her own quiet resilient way all her life?
-This story is about her — the woman who knew Infinity and perhaps transcended one too.
+But how many of us know about the woman who stood by him during his troubled years — his courageous wife who continued to celebrate him in her own quiet resilient way all her life?
+This story is about her — the woman who knew Infinity and perhaps transcended it too.

 For one, they were constantly under the watchful eye of her mother-in-law.
 Remember, Janaki was not even 14.
 For another, even by the conservative standards of those times, Ramanujan must have been an unromantic husband.
 She observed that he spent most of his free time in mathematical research and not even a loving wife could distract him from this first love.
 Despite all this, Janaki adjusted quickly to her new life.
 Perhaps romance would bloom in good time?